AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ## Checking for Updates

-To check if a new version of TourBox Elite is available:
+To check if a new version of TourBox Linux is available:

 1. Open the GUI: `tourbox-gui`
 2. Click **Help → Check for Updates**